 Take vacations in areas where pollen is not as common, such as locations near the ocean.

 Your child’s healthcare provider will also have suggestions for avoiding the allergens that cause reactions.

 Treatments for rhinitis may include:

 Decongestants are not recommended for children younger than age 4.
-Talk with your child’s health care provider for more information about allergy medications.
+Talk with your child’s healthcare provider for more information about allergy medicine.